MariolaH/my-pseudocode/pseudocode.md

 |FUNCTION RICE

-    WHILE (the rice is in a bowl)
+    WHILE (the bowl is full with rice)
         ADD rice to pan
             END WHILE

-|FUNCTION DRY SEASONING
+|FUNCTION SOY SAUCE

     WHILE (the soy sauce is in a bowl)
         ADD soy sauce to pan